mystic-ai/pipeline/documentation/pipeline_cloud_quickstart.md

 ---
-title: PipelineCloud quick start
+title: Quick start
-excerpt: A quick setup tutorial for the pipeline python library.
+excerpt: A quick start guide for PipelineCloud.
 category: 61e45a1d89450a00615c0d77
 ---